By Sorsa Editorial

 Why POST and Not GET?

 Search queries get long.
 A real-world brand monitoring query can easily run past 200 characters once you add Boolean groupings, exclusions, language filters, and engagement thresholds.
 Putting them in a URL means URL-encoding every operator and praying the upstream proxy does not truncate.
 Putting them in a JSON body avoids the URL length and encoding problem entirely.
-This is also why the official v2 search endpoint moved most parameters out of query strings into request bodies for the bulk endpoints.
+The official v2 search endpoint takes the opposite approach (a URL-encoded query parameter on a GET request), which is part of why long official-API queries hit the access-level character cap (512 characters on self-serve recent search) faster than people expect.

-If you want to build queries visually before writing code, the Sorsa Search Builder renders the same operators as a form and outputs the query string you would paste into your script.
-The API Playground runs full requests against your key without writing any client code.
+If you want to build queries visually before writing code, the Sorsa search builder renders the same operators as a form and outputs the query string you would paste into your script, and the interactive playground runs full requests against your key without writing any client code.
+Both are linked in the Getting Started section below.

 What's in the Response